LitoMore/simple-icons-cdn/README.md

 #### `icon_slug`

-You can simply click the icon title on [simpleicons.org](https://simpleicons.org) to copy the slug to your clipboard.
+You can simply click the icon title on [simpleicons.org](https://simpleicons.org) to copy the slug.

 All icon slugs can be found at [slugs.md](https://github.com/simple-icons/simple-icons/blob/master/slugs.md).